 Or you will find yourself dashing between gates at an airport with a Burger King your only option before you next flight.
 It’s incredibly difficult to eat healthy on business travel.
 It’s probably the single hardest thing you will do.
 But you have to do it as much as possible.

 It starts with planning and preparation.
-Recommend to the customer some healthier options for dinner – chances are they will be fine with it too.
+Maybe, you recommend some healthier options to your customer for dinner – chances are they will be fine with it too.
 Or don’t be ashamed if you don’t get the giant killer sandwich that the eatery is known for – get something smaller.
 There’s no shame in eating healthy.

 On the other hand, don’t flagellate yourself.
 Feel free to splurge every once in a while – especially at those really unique places.
 But, make it up with a lighter lunch, or a few extra minutes on the elliptical.